Schott & Associates, Inc. - Staff

 Schott & Associates seasoned employees bring a vast level of experience.
 With over fifteen years of experience and an average of over one hundred and fifty environmental projects yearly, the staff at Schott and Associates, Inc. is poised to meet a variety of needs for a wide range of customers.

-JODI REED-Principle- Wetland Ecologist & Wildlife Biologist
+JODI FORGIONE-Principle- Wetland Ecologist & Wildlife Biologist

 Jodi joined Schott & Associates in 2014 and acquired the business in 2020.
 Jodi received her Bachelor’s degree from Oregon State University in Fisheries and Wildlife and has experience conducting a variety of wildlife surveys for habitat and population data.
 She inventoried habitat for “Survey and Manage,” and special status species.
 Survey and Manage are a set of standards and guidelines used by the Forest Service and BLM.
 Vegetative work included monitoring and collection of seeds for habitat planting.
 Since joining S&A, she has worked on hundreds of projects which involve conducting wildlife surveys, habitat and natural resource assessments, wetland delineation, wetland monitoring, functional assessments and permitting.
 Jodi is efficient at following protocols to meet local, state, and federal standards and deadlines.